A very special place

 The BBC Festive Good Food Show & The Restaurant Show

 Someone else who I admire a great deal and was privileged to meet at The Restaurant Show was Giorgio Locatelli.
-I've met him twice now and he always finds time to say hello and give encouragement to young chefs such as myself.
+I've met him twice now and he always finds time to say hello and give encouragement to young chefs like me.

 Two men who helped me get started